zl95826/auth/README.md

 ### Here's why you need to explicitly navigate on the client-side when using fetch for form submission, even if the server redirects:

-<b>When you use > fetch:</b>
+<b>When you use fetch:</b>

 1. <b>Client initiates request</b>: You're manually initiating an HTTP request from JavaScript using fetch.
 1. <b>Server responds</b>: The server processes the request and sends a response, which might include a redirect.
 1. <b>JavaScript handles response</b>: The fetch API returns a Promise that resolves with a Response object representing the server's response.
-1. <b>No automatic redirect/<b>: JavaScript doesn't automatically follow redirects like browsers do with form submissions.
+1. <b>No automatic redirect/</b>: JavaScript doesn't automatically follow redirects like browsers do with form submissions.
 It's up to you to check for redirects and handle them within your JavaScript code.

 <b>Why this difference?</b>

 - <b>Form submission is a built-in browser behavior</b>: It comes with default handling for redirects, making web navigation seamless.
 - <b>fetch API is a lower-level tool</b>: It provides more control over HTTP requests but requires you to explicitly handle redirects and other response features.

+<b>In summary:</b>

+- Choose fetch for fine-grained control over requests and responses, but remember to handle redirects manually.
+- Use form submission for simpler scenarios where the browser's default behavior is sufficient.